 Strumpshaw Hall Steam Museum

-Get ready to step back in time and experience the wonders of steam engines, 100-ton working beam engines, a narrow-gauge railway, a 1930s fairground, mechanical organs, and memorabilia at the Strumpshaw Hall Steam Museum.
+Step back in time at Strumpshaw Hall Steam Museum, where you’ll find steam engines, 100-ton working beam engines, a narrow-gauge railway, a 1930s fairground, mechanical organs, and vintage memorabilia.

 Get more information here.